amatas/gpii-ci-service/README.md

 ## Where can I find help about how to define jobs

-The first place to look at is the [Jenkins Job Builder documentation](http://docs.openstack.org/infra/jenkins-job-builder) which use to be updated.
+The first place to look at is the [Jenkins Job Builder documentation](http://docs.openstack.org/infra/jenkins-job-builder).

 The [fixtures directory](https://github.com/openstack-infra/jenkins-job-builder/tree/master/tests/builders/fixtures) which can be found in each [JJB module tests](https://github.com/openstack-infra/jenkins-job-builder/tree/master/tests) is another useful resource of sample definitions.